snukem/wildfires/README.md

 The project aims to follow an end-to-end data science lifecycle starting with ingestion of raw data sources to deployment of a useable app or dashboard:

-0. **Planning and Learning**: AI-assisted planning of the project, along with deep dives into setting up necessary accounts, reading documentation for required tools, finding data sources, and exploring simpler but related mini-projects for ideation.
+0. **Planning and Learning**: AI-assisted planning of the project, along with deep dives into areas I'm less familiar with and how they integrate with layers I'm more familiar with.
+This stage also involves setting up necessary accounts, reading documentation for required tools, finding data sources, and exploring simpler but related mini-projects for ideation.

 2.  **Data Ingestion:** Dynamic daily weather data is fetched from public sources.
 Static geospatial data (topography, land cover, historical fire perimeters) is sourced from USGS, NASA, CAL FIRE, etc.